breakdowns/slam-mirrorbot/README.md

 Fill up rest of the fields.
 Meaning of each field is discussed below:
 ### Required Field
 - `BOT_TOKEN`: The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather)
 - `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
-You can get this from https://my.telegram.org . **NOTE** :DO NOT put this in quotes.
+You can get this from https://my.telegram.org.**NOTE**:DO NOT put this in quotes.
 - `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org
 - `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot
 - `GDRIVE_FOLDER_ID`: This is the folder ID of the Google Drive Folder to which you want to upload all the mirrors.